Featured course

 So if we check an American dictionary (Merriam-Webster), we find public listed as singular, with only singular examples.
 You’ll also see the entry has a usage note pointing out British English’s leaning towards the plural:

-Screenshot of Merriam Webster definition of public
+Screenshot of merriam webster definition of public

 Meanwhile, the entry in our British dictionary of choice (Collins) states that the word can indeed take either a singular or a plural form:

-Screenshot of Collins definition of public
+Screenshot of collins definition of public

 The verdict